mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-post-effects.md

 ```

-Having got the input channel, we now need to create a new output channel:
+Having got the input channel, we now need to get a new output channel:

 ```
 	// Create a new RGBA channel.
-	auto* pNewRGBA = pipeline.NewChannel(RW::chanRGBA, PEPL::Init::Empty, PEPL::ncf_None);
+	auto* pNewRGBA = pepl.GetChannelForWrite(RW::chanRGBA, 0);
 	if (nullptr == pNewRGBA)
 		return false;
 ```

-We use `Init::Empty` because we will be creating the output from the input.
-If your post effect operates on individual pixels in isolation, it's possible to use the output channel as the input as well, by specifying `Init::Copy`.
-This will create a new output channel copied from the input.
-You would then read and write the output directly.
 We also need to get the CPU interface:

 ```
 	auto* pNewRGBA_CPU = pNewRGBA->CPU();